 - The cream blush/highlighter duo has apricot kernel oil, jojoba oil, and rosehip seed oil to soothe and nourish while imparting this wonderful glow to the cheeks.

-- The pressed powder set has natural mineral micas for color as well as several botanical extracts (rosemary, honeysuckle, sunflowers, and rice bran) and nourishing oils of jojoba seed and moringa seed.
+- The pressed powder set has natural mineral micas for color as well as several botanical extracts (rosemary, honeysuckle, sunflowers and rice bran) and nourishing oils of jojoba seed and moringa seed.
 The shades are beautiful.
-The one I got impaired the bronze, sun-kissed hue to my cheek for that California Girl look all year round.
+The one I got impaired the bronze, sun-kissed hue to my cheek for that California Girl look all year around.
 Love at first application!

 Best non-toxic mascara